Hirsau Abbey

 How long should I spend visiting?

-A visit to Hirsau Abbey typically takes about two hours, allowing time to explore the ruins and reflect on their history.
+A visit typically takes about one to two hours, allowing ample time to explore the ruins and reflect on their historical significance.

 Is photography allowed?